vzahorui/vzahorui.github.io/_posts/2019-10-27-linear-least-squares.md

 ## Iterative approaches

 In case of larger volumes of data computation of square matrix $X^{T}X$ and then the inverse of it might be quite expensive.
 Iterative approaches come to rescue in this case, and [gradient descent]({{ site.baseurl }}{% link _posts/2019-10-15-gradient-descent.md %}) is one way to solve least squares problem.
-The results may be unreliable, however, since the minimum of the loss function may not be accurately determined.

 ## Singular value decomposition (SVD)

 If the matrix $X^{T}X$ is ill-conditioned then computation of its inverse may result in errors during rounding of floating point numbers, hence the result may be inaccurate.
 In addition, large condition number of a matrix is squared after performing $X^{T}X$ multiplication.
 Furthermore, if the matrix $X^{T}X$ is singular then it is impossible to get its inverse.
 This is where [singular value decomposition]({{ site.baseurl }}{% link _posts/2019-11-03-singular-value-decomposition.md %}) comes to the rescue.
 SVD may be applied to any matrix, including singular matrices.

 &nbsp;&nbsp;&nbsp;&nbsp;